-MGAC has assessed the proposed scheme for the Warriewood Residential Development.
+MGAC has assessed the proposed scheme for the development located at 2 cross Street Brookvale.
 The proposed drawings indicate that accessibility requirements, pertaining to external site linkages, building access, common area access, sanitary facilities and parking can be readily achieved.

 It is advised that MGAC will work with the project team as the scheme progresses to ensure appropriate outcomes are achieved in building design and external domain design.